DKerp/Horst/README.md

     - [x] Empty the buffer at a configuable interval.
     - [ ] Empty the buffer if a configurable size gets exceeded.
     - [ ] Make sure the transactions are given to the correct `VLog`s (s.b.).
+  - [ ] Add a cache for recently read values for better performance.
   - [x] Implement the management for opening mulitple `VLog` files.
   - [ ] Allow creating `VLog` files in multiple directories, e.g. on different harddrives.
   - [ ] Open multiple `VLog` files.